 But with many of us believing that resilience is about bouncing back or forward what is missed is the real opportunity in standing still and getting present.

 The reality is that it is not possible to bounce back, the past is the past and no amount of wishing things were the way they were will ever be able to take you back to that moment, the moment before everything changed.

 Bouncing forward suggests anywhere but here is better, which is equally challenging.
 If you want to get to a new destination but don’t take time to re-centre your co-ordinates to your current position it makes navigating the journey rather difficult, if not impossible.

 Re-adjusting your stance, re-centring and perhaps even standing still is what resilience is really about.

 It’s about standing still and facing your fear before making the decision to walk through it.

-It’s about re-centring yourself to recognise you need to heal your wounds of the past by understanding your programming before you can change it.
+It’s about re-centring yourself to recognise you need to heal your wounds of the past by understanding your subconscious programming before you can change your future.